AttentiveNader/movierevenueprediction/readme.md

 # Box office revenue prediction
-its a simple example on using an xgb based model (catboost) with a bit of feature engineering
+its a simple example on using a xgb based model (catboost) with a bit of feature engineering
 # Data
 You can get the data from the Kaggle competition (the competition has ended)